cxgrd/landing-page/README.md

 # CXGRD Landing Page

-A landing page for CXGRD - an AI architectural guardrail CLI tool.
+The landing page for CXGRD - an AI architectural guardrail CLI tool.

 ## Features